data-forge/data-forge-js/README.md

 ## Reading and writing files in Node.js

-The *from* / *to* functions can be used in combination with Node.js `fs` functions for reading and writing files, eg:
+The *from* and *to* functions can be used in combination with Node.js `fs` functions for reading and writing files, eg:

 	var fs = require('fs');